VISION WHITEFISH 2045

 Could you create an area on this page for learning and educational resources on growth?
 There are some really great books on the importance of city planning, design, etc., on happiness, quality of life, etc that I think would be helpful to connect people to Such as the book below: Happy City- "A globe-trotting, eye-opening exploration of how cities can--and do--make us happier people Charles Montgomery's Happy City is revolutionizing the way we think about urban life.
 After decades of unchecked sprawl, more people than ever are moving back to the city.
 Dense urban living has been prescribed as a panacea for the environmental and resource crises of our time.
 But is it better or worse for our happiness?
 Are subways, sidewalks, and condo towers an improvement on the car dependence of the suburbs?
 The award-winning journalist Charles Montgomery finds answers to such questions at the intersection between urban design and the emerging science of happiness, during an exhilarating journey through some of the world's most dynamic cities.
 He meets the visionary mayor who introduced a sexy bus to ease status anxiety in Bogota ; the architect who brought the lessons of medieval Tuscan hill towns to modern-day New York City; the activist who turned Paris's urban freeways into beaches; and an army of American suburbanites who have hacked the design of their own streets and neighborhoods.
 Rich with new insights from psychology, neuroscience, and Montgomery's own urban experiments, Happy City reveals how cities can shape our thoughts as well as our behavior.
 The message is ultimately as surprising as it is hopeful: by retrofitting cities and our own lives for happiness, we can tackle the urgent challenges of our age.
 The happy city can save the world--and we can all help build it. " https://www.thriftbooks.com/w/happy-city-transforming-our-lives-through-urban-design_charles-montgomery/1396541/item/10304960/

-MalloryP asked about 1 month ago
+MalloryP asked 11 months ago

 Thanks for your question!